 Planning Kabul: the politics of urbanization in Afghanistan

-In 2011 my dissertation was co-recipient of the Gill-Chin Lim Award, which is given by the Association of Collegiate Schools of Planning for international dissertations.
+In 2011 the dissertation was co-recipient of the Gill-Chin Lim Award, which is given by Global Planning Education Interest Group (GPEIG) of the Association of Collegiate Schools of Planning (ACSP).

 The writing-style of this dissertation may seem surprisingly straightforward for post-colonial scholars.
 That is because the primary audience for this dissertation is Afghan policy-makers and practitioners.
 For most Afghans, English is their 4th or 5th language.
 Furthermore there was not a rich lexicon of planning-theory terminology in Dari or Pashto at the time this was written.
 The paradox of this dissertation, within US academic scholarship, is that I needed to draw on postcolonial/post-structural theory written in extremely elevated university-English dialect, but make the writing plain.
 Hopefully this may explain some of the peculiarities of the writing style.

 A second paradox in the writing of this dissertation is that I struggled to get past the “exotifying screen” of American discourse about Afghanistan.
 Kabul is a great city with serious challenges, but these are not the challenges of an “Oriental other space.”
 They are challenges of repeated waves of warfare and political uncertainty; foreign occupation; water scarcity; and extensive poverty.
 In fact, these problematic features make Kabul a city more similar to most cities in the world, whereas American cities are extremely peculiar because of their low density, comprehensive infrastructure, political stability, and prolific consumption of resources.
 One of the great lessons I learned from Kabul is that Kabul is not exotic as a 21st-century city.
 Rather, it is American cities that are exotic.